 At its core, a Venn Diagram is a graphic organizer designed to compare and contrast two things.
 So, as good teachers and homeschoolers, we have our kids use these, typically in English or Reading, when discussing similarities and differences.
 Then we put away the Venn Diagrams and move on to the next topic…never considering the positive implications this tool could have on that subject, too.

-Venn Diagram Activities
+Venn Diagram Activities for Kids

 Using Venn Diagrams in Core Subjects